publiccodenet/about/activities/office-management/using-space.md

 If you want to work on something together out of the hustle and bustle of the control space this is the place.

-For conversations that shouldn't be overheard by others such as job interviews or, performance reviews, please close the door and indicate the room is occupied.
+For conversations that shouldn't be overheard by others such as job interviews or performance reviews, close the door and indicate the room is occupied.

 ### Meeting space